This template doesn't support hiding the navigation bar.

 By Sindri Runudde

-The show Sälskap is inspired by the selkie– a creature that is half-seal, half-human, from ocean myth.
+• The show Sälskap / Seal Kin is inspired by the seal-human – an oceanic mythology about a creature that is part seal, part human.

-With this fictional figure as a point of departure, two dancers meet in a fantasy world where the physical body is affected by both homesickness and longing to break away.
+With this fictional figure two dancers meet in an imaginary world where the physical body is affected by both homesickness and longing to be elsewhere.

 Credits